n0xa/Phone-i4-Cyberdeck/README.md

 ![CYBERDECK](https://github.com/n0xa/Phone-i4-Cyberdeck/blob/main/Gallery/cyberdeck.gif) ![Parts](https://github.com/n0xa/Phone-i4-Cyberdeck/blob/main/Gallery/cyberdeck-parts.png)

-<sup><sub>Many of the links on this page are affiliate links for which I may receive some sort of commission.
-I have purchased all of these products myself at full retail price and found them useful enough for this project to recommend them.</sub></sup>
-<sup><sub>Brand names featured on this page are for reference only and I do not represent these companies.
-The author is not responsible for damage to devices or parts that occur due to reproducing this project.</sub></sup>
+Many of the links on this page are affiliate links for which I may receive some sort of commission.
+I have purchased all of these products myself at full retail price and found them useful enough for this project to recommend them.
+Brand names featured on this page are for reference only and I do not represent these companies or claim any trademark.
+The author is not responsible for damage to devices or parts that occur due to reproducing this project.

 ## Parts Needed
 * [Rii i4 Mini Bluetooth/USB Keyboard](https://amzn.to/3PZNBvq)